 For steps to create assessment instruments, please visit our Create an Assessment Instrument workflow help pages.

-NOTE: Any type of Assessment Instrument can be used for Field Placements, but they must be set to the Manual regime on the Settings tab when editing the assessment instrument.
+NOTE: Any type of Assessment Instrument can be used for Placements, but they must be set to the Manual regime on the Settings tab when editing the assessment instrument.

 Journal templates allow candidates to track hours, activities, reflections and any other desired logs during their placement.
 They also allow for supervisor sign off of the journal entries, if desired.
-You will need to create the journal template in the system before you can create your field placements.
+You will need to create the journal template in the system before you can create your placements.